coder/backstage-plugins/plugins/backstage-plugin-coder/docs/hooks.md

   1. The user is not currently authenticated (We recommend wrapping your component inside [`CoderAuthWrapper`](./components.md#coderauthwrapper) to make these checks easier)
   2. If `repoConfig` is passed in via `options`: when the value of `coderQuery` is an empty string
 - The `workspacesConfig` property is the return type of [`useCoderWorkspacesConfig`](#usecoderworkspacesconfig)
-  - The only way to get automatically-filtered results is by (1) passing in a workspaces config value, and (2) ensuring that config has a `repoUrl` property of type string (it can sometimes be `undefined`, depending on built-in Backstage APIs).
+  - The only way to get workspace results that are automatically filtered by repo URL is by (1) passing in a workspaces config value, and (2) ensuring that config has a `repoUrl` property of type string (it can sometimes be `undefined`, depending on built-in Backstage APIs).

 ## `useWorkspacesCardContext`